ChrstnDmbchr/be-ncnews/README.md

 ### Testing
 All API enpoints have been tested against the data that was seeded with the test database.

-The test database is re-seeded everytime before the test suite is ran
+The test database is re-seeded everytime before the test suite is ran.

-To run the test suite run the script
+To run the test suite run the script:
 ```
 npm test
 ```